asterlinuxdev/asterlinuxdev.github.io/README.md

 - Themed and security enhanced Chromium browser
 - Hooks and tweaks to improve system stability
 - Gamehub with game mode and proton tweaks
-- Uniform* look and feel for QT and Kvantum
+- Uniform look and feel for QT and Kvantum (as uniform as possible)

 <h3 style="text-align: center;">AsterLinux Release Cycle</h3>